zoebisch/namespaced-routes-lab-v-000/README.md

   4. Creating new artists enabled or disabled.
 Used to control the ability to add new artists to the system. for artists and songs.
 2. Create a `PreferencesController`, routes, and views to manage the preferences.
-Do this under an `admin` module.
+Do this under an `Admin` module to separate it from the standard user functionality.
 3. Update the artists and songs `index` pages to order by `name` according to each preference.
 4. Update the `songs#new` and `artists#new` actions to check that creating new songs or artists is enable, and redirect to `/songs` and `/artists`,